 There are also clever ways you can use space.
 Below are just a few to get you going:

-Big, empty spaces – big rooms are lovely, but they can feel lacking in atmosphere if spaces aren’t used effectively.
+- Big, empty spaces – big rooms are lovely, but they can feel lacking in atmosphere if spaces aren’t used effectively.
 One of my favourite ways to add ambience to an empty corner, especially one in front of a window or lovely aspect, is a small table and chairs.
-The above sketch I did is of a client’s kitchen in Manly, and a great example of how to transform an empty corner.
+The above sketch I did is part of a proposed kitchen for a client in Manly, and it’s a great example of how to transform an empty corner.